 This Clause shall be flowed down to all non-fixed-price subcontracts at all tiers.

-.
-(This provision for subcontractor timekeeping records signature requirement shall be flowed down to all non-fixed price subcontracts at all tiers with the parties modified accordingly.)

 A.42 SUPPLEMENTAL DEFINITIONS FOR FAR AND DEAR CLAUSES INCORPORATED BY REFERENCE

 “Contract” means this Subcontract or Purchase Order (except in instances when it is not applicable or appropriate) and includes changes and modifications to this Subcontract.